Election-Tech-Initiative/electionguard/docs/overview/Roadmap.md

 ??? done "Use ElectionGuard in a real-world end-to-end verifiable election"

-    * Run a verifiable election [Fulton, Wisconsin][Fulton] with [VotingWorks][voting-works] using smart cards, a ballot box, an admin device, and a ballot tracking site.
+    * Run a verifiable election [Fulton, Wisconsin][msft-news-fulton-wi] with [VotingWorks][voting-works] using smart cards, a ballot box, an admin device, and a ballot tracking site.
     * Integrate ElectionGuard with the VotingWorks print station and user flow
     * Build ballot box functionality to capture and seal ballots
     * Build admin device to enable tallies and key ceremonies